IrfaanKamo/the-hungry-muslim/api-halaalfood/README.md

 We have added a `.env` configuration file which handles project level configurations such as API keys.
 These configurations are initialized in the `config.ts` file and then exported for use within the project.

 ### Express Server
 Our project runs as a local server which serves the halaal product data.
 To achieve this, we have used the `express` library.
 This meant us having to creating a routing structure as well as a `server.ts` file which initializes the server.
+Express makes use of routing which is defined by a `routes` folder which calls default exported controller functions.

 ### Dockerising
 We make use of a Dockerfile to containerise the API for deployment.